 By this time, your organizing work and petitioning should provide you with a great list of potential skatepark supporters.
 Compile all the available e-mails and mailing addresses into a big mailing list.
 The people on your mailing list should be notified when there are public hearings on your project, events in support of your project, or when you need additional volunteers and funds.
 They are your community.

-You also need to start talking with Seattle Parks and Recreation.
+You now need to start talking with Seattle Parks and Recreation.
 They will be the people who ultimately handle the process of hiring the designer and builder of your skatepark, and they will be the ones to maintain it.
 You need to let them know about your project, where you are building it, and how far along you are.
 Parks, in return, can tell you if there are any other plans for the site you are looking at, and if anybody else is in the process of trying to get a skatepark built there, or nearby.
 Seattle Parks and Recreation will effectively be your partner on your project, so get them on-board early.
 You can e-mail the Parks staffer in charge of your site here.

 Finally, you should start letting local media know what is going on with your park.
 Your information sheet can serve as a good “press release” to send to various media organizations.
 We recommend with starting with your neighborhood newspapers.